 Six Cities requested that the CAISO explicitly include such LSE projects in the applicable language defining the first priority allocation group, as reflected in the current definition of priority group A. The ISO agrees to be explicit in the tariff language for including LSE projects.
 Similarly, SCE wants to refine the language from "Off-taker is procuring the capacity to meet its own RA obligation or the Interconnection Customer is a Load Serving Entity serving its own load" to "Capacity is to be utilized by a Load Serving Entity to meet its own RA obligation."
-The ISO will continue use the current FERC approved tariff language of Appendix KK 8.9.2(A) "To Interconnection Customers in the current Queue Cluster that are Load Serving Entities serving their own Load."
+The ISO will continue use the current FERC approved tariff language of Appendix KK 8.9.2(A) "To Interconnection Customers that have executed power purchase agreements, and to Interconnection Customers in the current Queue Cluster that are Load Serving Entities serving their own Load."
 The abbreviated language in Table 6 of the proposal will be used in the BPM.
 Stakeholders will have the opportunity to suggest edits to the tariff changes the ISO submits to FERC.